Frank Bohn (socialist)

 Frank Bohn in 1911, from a promotional brochure published by the Socialist Party of America.

-Frank Bohn (September 26, 1878 – July 29, 1975) was an advocate of industrial unionism who was a founding member of the Industrial Workers of the World.
+Frank Bohn (September 26, 1878 – July 29, 1975) was an advocate of industrial unionism and a founding member of the Industrial Workers of the World.
 From 1906 to 1908 he was the National Secretary of the Socialist Labor Party of America, before leaving to join forces with the rival Socialist Party of America.
 After World War I his politics became increasingly nationalistic and he left the labor movement altogether.